wongzit/pyNMR/README.md

 The data will be saved as a .txt file in current dictionary.

 ## Update history

+### v2.0 (2021-09-03)
+1. Now .txt will be automatically saved in current dictionary.
+2. Lorentzian function will be applied to scaled chemical shift and the spectrum data would be saved as a .xlsx file in current dictionary.

 ### v1.0 (2021-09-03)
 Updated UI.